Gonorrhea Home Test Kit

 Submission test

-Health authorities and AIDS service organizations
+Health authorities and local Aidshilfe organizations

 You can find these in many larger cities and municipalities and, of course, in almost every major city.
 It's best to find out about the offer and the possible costs on the respective website.